 While your child does homework, be available to interpret assignment instructions, offer guidance, answer questions, and review the completed work.
 But avoid giving correct answers or finishing the assignments.
 You don’t want to deny your child the opportunity to learn from mistakes because this is an important part of the process.

-You can help by showing that you are interested by providing the necessary materials, creating an effective study environment and praising all of your child’s efforts.
+You can help by showing that you are interested in providing the necessary materials, creating an effective study environment and praising all of your child’s efforts.

 3. Plan for Technology / Smartphone Use: